fourks/zxnext_pawn_demo/README.md

 ## How to Run

-The latest version of this program can be downloaded **[here](build/zxnext_pawn_demo.zip)**.
+The latest version of this program can be downloaded **[HERE](build/zxnext_pawn_demo.zip)**.
 This archive contains a folder called pawndemo which contains the binaries and the required resource files.
 In the descriptions below, the absolute path to the pawndemo folder is denoted as <pawndemo>.

-The demo can be run on the Spectrum Next hardware or in the CSpect 1.7 and ZEsarUX 6.1 emulators.
+The demo can be run on the Spectrum Next hardware or in the CSpect 1.9 and ZEsarUX 6.1 emulators.

 ### Spectrum Next

 1. On your PC, unpack the downloaded ZIP file zxnext_pawn_demo.zip in the root directory of an SD card containing the Spectrum Next firmware.
+The *.md and *.bat files are not needed and can be skipped.

 2. Insert the SD card in your Spectrum Next computer and start it.